-Min life Max life Years Years
+Min life Max life

+Years Years

+Software licences - 5

+Licences & trademarks - 1

-Note 1.11 Inventories
+Note 1.10 Inventories

 Inventories are valued at the lower of cost and net realisable value.
 The cost of inventories is measured using the first in, first out (FIFO) method.